magynhard/ruby-nice/doc/object.jsdoc.md

 <a name="value"></a>

 ## value(loop_function) &rarr; <code>Object.&lt;any&gt;</code>
-Maps over all elements of an object
+Maps over all first level elements of an object.
+The object gets deep cloned, to ensure references of sub objects are not preserved.

 **Returns**: <code>Object.&lt;any&gt;</code> - returns itself